aaron-imbrock/cf-notes/README.md

 # cf-notes

 These are the notes I refer to for common issues I come across.
-They assume you know what you're doing.

 ## WSL Install Steps